 - Cashews optional

-- In a small bowl combine garam masala, cardamon, turmeric, coriander, nutmeg, salt, and sugar.
-Whisk to combine.
+- In a small bowl use a whisk to combine garam masala, cardamon, turmeric, coriander, nutmeg, salt, and sugar.

 - Place korma sauce in a large bowl with chicken.
-Let marinade for 15-20 minutes.
+Let marinate for 15-20 minutes.

 - Add 1-2 tablespoons olive oil, onion, and bell pepper to a large skillet over medium heat.
 Sauté for 5-7 minutes or until onions begin to brown slightly.

 - Add 1-2 tablespoons olive oil and chicken with marinade.
 Cook chicken for 2-3 minutes over medium heat.
 Cover skillet and continue cooking chicken for 12-15 minutes over medium-low heat, or until chicken reaches an internal temperature of 165 degrees.

 - Stir in remaining coconut milk until the curry is to your desired consistency.
 Serve chicken korma curry over rice or cauliflower rice with additional chopped cashews and cilantro.